gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 11 Add Attached Filesystems

-When get into the cluster page, click the `Definition` in the top menu as in the red-box.
+When get into the cluster page we will see things as in Figure 12, click the `Definition` in the top menu as in the red-box.
+Then we can attached the defined filesystems.
 When finished, remeber to click `Save Changes` to save the changes.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_2.png
    :name: noaacsp_filesystem_2